scottsalvaggio/project1/README.md

 Functionality:
 - Register for an account
 - Login/logout
-- Search: Search for a location by ZIP code or city/town name (partial matching supported across both fields, e.g. "2138" will find "02138")
+- Search: Search for a location by ZIP code or city/town name (partial matching supported, e.g. "2138" will find "02138")
-- Check-In Submission: When viewing a specific location, users can submit a “check-in” to log a visit (one check-in per user for a given location) along with a free-text comment about the location
+- Check-In Submission: When viewing a specific location, users who are logged in can submit a “check-in” to log a visit (one check-in per user for a given location) along with a free-text comment about the location
 - Location Data: The location page displays location details (location name, ZIP code, latitude, longitude, population, and the number of check-ins), current weather data (time of weather report, textual weather summary e.g. “Clear”, temperature, dew point, and humidity), and comments that users have left for that location
-- API Access: Users make a GET request to via the /api/<zip> route, where <zip> is a ZIP code.
+- API Access: Users can make a GET request via the /api/<zip> route, where <zip> is a ZIP code.
+If the requested ZIP code isn’t in the database, a 404 error is returned.
 Example of a JSON response:
 ```json
 {
     "place_name": "Cambridge",